 After the fifth (5th) day of the semester, in addition to the advisor's signature, students must also obtain a signature from the instructor(s) involved before returning the completed form to the Registrar's Office.
 In addition, if the student is receiving a scholarship from any GCCC organization or team and/or is receiving financial aid and the schedule change results in the student's enrollment dropping below a total of 12 credit hours, the student must also obtain a signature of approval from the coach, organization sponsor and/or Financial Aid Office before turning in the Change of Schedule form to the Registrar's Office.

 Courses dropped prior to the published 20th day of classes (certification day) for a given term (or 25% of class meetings for non-standard classes) will not be recorded on the student's transcript.
 After the certification date, officially dropped courses will appear on the transcript with a grade of "W".
 Dropping courses is allowed only until the published "last date to withdraw."
 After the last date to withdraw, students who do not officially drop (withdraw) from a class will receive the grade recorded by the instructor.
 Students may appeal to the Learning Services Committee to receive a withdraw by following these steps:

 - a.
-The student must notify the Dean of Academics of his or her desire to appeal. - b.
-The Dean will give the student an appeal form which must be filled out and returned to the Dean. - c.
-The Dean will forward all appeals to the Appeal Committee which will be comprised of three members of the Learning Services Committee. - d.
-The Appeal Committee will meet to approve or deny the appeals and will send the forms back to the Dean of Academics who will notify the students of the outcome. - e.
+The student must notify the Vice President for Instructional Services of his or her desire to appeal. - b.
+The Vice President will give the student an appeal form which must be filled out and returned to the Vice President. - c.
+The Vice President will forward all appeals to the Appeal Committee which will be comprised of three members of the Learning Services Committee. - d.
+The Appeal Committee will meet to approve or deny the appeals and will send the forms back to the Vice President for Instructional Services who will notify the students of the outcome. - e.
 The decision of the Appeal Committee will be considered final.
 If the request is approved, the student will be withdrawn from the class in question and receive a "W" for the class.
 If the request is denied, the student will receive the grade for the class that the instructor records.

-Students wishing to appeal the last day to withdraw must complete a "Course Withdrawal Appeal Request" form and return it to the Dean of Academics with appropriate documentation within two weeks of the last day to withdraw.
+Students wishing to appeal the last day to withdraw must complete a "Course Withdrawal Appeal Request" form and return it to the Vice President for Instructional Services with appropriate documentation within two weeks of the last day to withdraw.